seasketch/geoprocessing/website/docs/tutorials/newproject.md

 - Your Ubuntu virtual environment is running (Devcontainer or WSL)
 - You have VSCode open in your virtual environment with a terminal pane open

-Disclaimer: many of the commands, functions, and example reports in this tutorial are designed for measuring the overlap of a sketch or sketch collection, with one or more vector/raster datasources, within one or more planning boundaries (geographies).
-Your requirements may be drastically different and you are welcome to take only inspiration from them and use the available lower level building blocks to create something that meets your needs.
+Note: if your project requirements are drastically different than the features utilized in this tutorial, then you don't have to use them.
+You can look at their building blocks, and create something that meets your needs.
 See the [Extending](../Extending.md) page to learn more.

 ## Initialize Geoprocessing Project